-Literal astronaut Yana is Rainbow Six Siege's first albino operator but also the first, except from a Lion skin putting him in an astronaut suit, to have been to space.
+Literal astronaut Iana is Rainbow Six Siege's first albino operator but also the first to have been to space.

 Her deal is to create a life-sized hologram clone that moves and sounds just like her, perfect to fool defenders and get them to waste C4 or bullets on her.
 Just a single round is enough to destroy the hologram, but it's an unparalleled ability to gather information for the attackers, and it constantly recharges, even if the hologram has already been destroyed.